 Dr. Joel Bervell

-His work has been featured by the White House, The New York Times, NPR, Good Morning America, The Kelly Clarkson Show, Today.com, Vox, HuffPost, Yahoo News, WebMD, Al Jazeera, Brut Media and more.
-He has spoken at leading stages including at the White House, FDA, Congressional Black Caucus, Clinton Foundation, TED, SXSW, Aspen Ideas: Health, the Milken Global Conference, Google, Meta, TikTok, the AMA, and the Association of American Medical Colleges.
-He partners with organizations such as the United Nations, World Health Organization and the Council for Responsible Social Media to combat misinformation and advance equity.
+His work has been featured by The New York Times, NPR, Good Morning America, The Kelly Clarkson Show, Vox, WebMD, and more.
+That mission has carried him into rooms that shape public conversation and policy: the White House, the FDA, the Clinton Foundation, TED, SXSW, Aspen Ideas: Health, the Milken Global Conference, the Congressional Black Caucus, Google, Meta, and the Association of American Medical Colleges.
+He advises the United Nations, the World Health Organization, and the Council for Responsible Social Media on misinformation and health equity.

-His contributions have earned recognition across both mainstream and medical communities.
-He is a TIME 100 (Creators), 2025 Peabody Award recipient (Interactive & Immersive), 2025 Webby Award winner (Health, Wellness & Fitness), and a 2025 Forbes 30 Under 30 honoree in Social Media.
-He is also a 2024 TED Fellow, Smithsonian Channel “Cyclebreaker”, Scientific American “Revolutionary”, Rock Health Top 50 Leader in Digital Health, 2023 Anthem Award Gold Winner, and **2022 National Minority Quality Forum “40 Under 40 Leader in Minority Health.”
-He received the National Medical Association’s Emerging Scholar Award, the organization’s highest academic honor for a student.
-Mashable described him as “your next must-follow creator.”
+The recognition has followed.
+In 2025, TIME Magazine named him one of the 100 Most Influential Digital Voices.
+He is a 2025 Forbes 30 Under 30, a 2024 TED Fellow, a Smithsonian Channel Cyclebreaker, a Scientific American Revolutionary, and a Rock Health Top 50 Leader in Digital Health.
+He has won two Webby Awards (2025 and 2026) and a 2023 Anthem Award Gold.
+He was also named a National Minority Quality Forum 40 Under 40 Leader in Minority Health and received the National Medical Association's Emerging Scholar Award, the organization's highest academic honor for a student.
+Mashable called him "your next must-follow creator."

-Beyond medicine and media, Joel is the co-founder of Hugs for, a nonprofit dedicated to empowering the next generation of global youth leaders.
-The organization has mobilized hundreds of volunteers, raised over $500,000 in donations, and successfully planned service trips to Ghana, Kenya, Tanzania, Sierra Leone, and Uganda.
+Beyond medicine and media, Joel is the co-founder of Hugs For, a nonprofit that has mobilized hundreds of volunteers, raised over $500,000, and organized service trips across Ghana, Kenya, Tanzania, Sierra Leone, and Uganda.
 He also serves in advisory roles with Every Cure and the Ron Brown Leaders Network Council.

 Social Media